Panel Discussion: API Security in DevSecOps. Watch the Recording

 Nmap

 Nmap is a network scanning tool that security professionals can use to discover APIs and identify open ports and services.
 It helps in mapping out the API landscape by scanning the network and detecting potential security issues.
 Nmap’s versatility allows security teams to find exposed APIs and determine which services are running.
-Its powerful scanning features make it a valuable tool for API discovery and security analysis.
+Its powerful scanning features make it a valuable API discovery tool and security analysis.

 SQLMap